monitoringartist/opentelemetry-collector-monitoring/README.md

         annotations:
           summary: Some metric points have been refused by receiver
           description: Maybe collector has received non standard metric points or it reached some limits
+      - alert: receiver-refused-logs
+        expr: sum(rate(otelcol_receiver_refused_log_records{}[1m])) > 0
+        for: 5m
+        labels:
+          severity: critical
+        annotations:
+          summary: Some log records have been refused by receiver
+          description: Maybe collector has received non standard log records or it reached some limits
       - alert: exporter-enqueued-spans
         expr: sum(rate(otelcol_exporter_enqueue_failed_spans{}[1m])) > 0
         for: 5m